BiscuitDevelopment/SkyblockAddons/README.md

 Setters.
 If you are using IntelliJ, please download the plugin called Lombok either in your IDE or by [visiting this link](https://plugins.jetbrains.com/plugin/6317-lombok) so that everything works correctly.
 If you are using Eclipse, [you can read this page here.](https://projectlombok.org/setup/eclipse)
+3. After installing the plugin in IntelliJ, go to `File` → `Settings` → `Build` → `Execution, Deployment, Compiler` → `Annotation Processors`, and check ☑ `Enable annotation processing` on the top right.
+This will allow you to debug properly.

 Note: If your jar build is failing because the code is trying to access private methods or fields, this way be because someone added some access transformers.